 This annual report consists of a series of financial statements.
 The Statement of Net Position and the Statement of Activities provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
-Fund financial statements also report the District's most significant funds.
+Fund financial statements also report the District's operations in more detail than the government-wide statements by providing information about the District's most significant funds.